KiandaBPM/docs/content/docs/low-code/APIs/_index.md

 ---
-title: "REST API"
+title: "Instances API"
-linkTitle: "REST API"
+linkTitle: "Instances API"
 weight: 1
 typora-root-url: ..\..\..\..\static
 ---

-You can query data using Kianda via a REST Application Programming Interface (API).
-Using REpresentational State Transfer (REST) allows you to flexibly and efficiently perform database operations or methods such as create, update and get/retrieve values.
+You can query Kianda's REST Application Programming Interface (API).
+Using REpresentational State Transfer (REST) allows you to flexibly and efficiently perform database operations or methods such as create, update and get/retrieve values on process instances.